garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 </table>

+These numbers seem shockingly high, but they do somewhat match my casual observations.
+I don’t know a lot of children, but I know of at least 2 profoundly autistic boys.

 #### Risk by parental age

 The studies I found on the impact of parental age did not restrict themselves to just profound autism, so it’s possible that parental age interacts with profound autism differently, but my guess is it’s at least qualitatively correct.

-Here are the results from [one study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2638544/) that looked at both the father’s and mother’s ages.
-For the absolute risk for fathers, I used the number of ASD cases / size of the “Birth Chort Comparison Group” for the father’s or mother’s reference age, extracted from table 3 of the paper.
+Here are the results from [Durkin et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2638544/), who looked at both the father’s and mother’s ages.
+For the absolute risk for fathers, I used the number of autism spectrum disorder cases / size of the “Birth Chort Comparison Group” for the father’s or mother’s reference age, extracted from table 3 of the paper.
 For fathers that’s 322 / 67,080 = 0.48%.
 For mother’s that’s 366 / 75,053 = 0.49%.
+These numbers are close to the overall risk of profound autism from Hughes et al. above, but this study considered any autism diagnosis, so something is probably wrong either with my calculation or with one or both of these studies.

 <table>